-- 5. 6.2.1 A competitor intending to protest shall, within one (1) hour of the reply to her complaint, declare her intention to protest to the Event Director. - 5.
-6.2.2 Within eight (8) hours of the reply to her complaint the competitor shall submit her protest in writing accompanied by the protest fee (I.8).
+- 5. 6.2.1 A competitor intending to protest shall, within one (1) hour of the reply to his complaint, declare his intention to protest to the Event Director. - 5.
+6.2.2 Within eight (8) hours of the reply to his complaint the competitor shall submit his protest in writing accompanied by the protest fee (I.8).
 The rest hours defined in the competition details (II.18) will be disregarded for the purpose of the time limits.